When Is the Best Time

 Geierlay is one of the most picturesque bridges in Germany.
 It's a half-day trip to the popular suspension bridge if you are in the Hunsrück area, at river Moselle, Eltz Castle, or as a good stopover.
 The bridge is open 24/7.
-The so-called visitor center is opened each day from 10 am to 4 pm except Tuesdays.
-Don't expect too much of it.
-Unfortunately, they don't provide you with lots of information in English.
+The visitor terminal is opened each day from 10 am to 4 pm and provides a map in different languages.
+Make sure to read our 5 Must-Know Tips below (scroll down).

-It's ridiculously crowded during the summer and at weekends, especially on sunny days.
+It's utterly crowded during the summer and weekends are the worst, especially on sunny days.
 In autumn the views are just spectacular with the fall foliage.
-To avoid the crowds visit the bridge early morning (around 10 a.m. or earlier) or late in the evening in the summer (after 7 p.m).
+To avoid the crowds, visit the bridge early morning (around 10 a.m. or earlier) or late in the evening in the summer (after 7 p.m).
 There are very few visitors in winter only.